 The event will mark a welcome return to all four Host Ports who have hosted a total of 16 Tall Ships Races and Regattas so far.
 The series will see the majestic Tall Ships sailing from Esbjerg, Denmark, south through the North Sea to Harlingen, Netherlands, as part of an exhilarating Race One.
 Following this they will enjoy a stunning Cruise-in-Company leg further south to Antwerp, Belgium, enjoying spectacular coastal sailing.
 Race Two will take the fleet from Antwerp, Belgium, back north through the North Sea to Aalborg, Denmark, for the final celebrations.

-“2022 will see the Tall Ships Races return to the North Sea having visited the Baltic Sea and Iberian peninsular in the 2020 and 2021.
+“2022 will see the Tall Ships Races return to the North Sea for the first time since 2018.
 It is always a pleasure to return and experience the challenging conditions that the North Sea offers as well as the culture and enthusiasm of the ports who host us.

 “The race route takes us on a technically challenging course from the wind farm capital of Denmark, Esbjerg, via a couple of waypoints to Harlingen where the vessels will sit intimately within the town itself due to the myriad waterways that run through it.